muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 ####  4. Apply a Region of Interest (ROI) Mask
 This step is about cropping out the original image to the Region of Interest, to only portion with the Lane Lines on the Road.

-To actually do the cropping of the image, I Prepared the Mask using the cv2 Function cv2.fillPoly(mask, vertices, ignore_mask_color), where,
+To actually do the cropping of the image, I Prepared the Mask using the cv2 Function cv2.fillPoly(mask, vertices, ignore_mask_color) where,
   - "mask" is a Blank Mask to start with.
   - "vertices" is the Vertices of the Polygon which specifies the Region of Interest.
 For the vertices, I used, % of Image Size rather than Absolute Points so as to handle Images of Any Size.
 Considering the origin point (0, 0) is upper left corner of the image, I used:
       - 0.59 of y Size from 0 (Image Height from 0) for fixing Top Vertices of ROI